ghartsel/GX-Kernel/content/api.md

 Report a warning-type fault.

-This primitive is used if detected faults are notable but may not compromise the system.
+This primitive is used if detected faults aren'table but may not compromise the system.

 For warning-type faults, only the fault location and fault-specific